 One of the best things about making a Valentine’s Day treat is that you can make it personable.
 You can do this by adding personal messages to the cake balls, sort of like the candy hearts without the chalky taste.
 You can use royal icing, edible writing gel, and other options to show how much you love them.

-Another variation is to try adding some cherry or strawberry flavoring to the glaze instead of the lemon juice.
+Another variation is to try adding some cherry or strawberry flavoring to the glaze instead of the lemon juice, like I do with my strawberry candy hearts recipe.
 You could also add some to the batter in place of the vanilla extract to make it even more special.

 You can play around with the colors and go as faint or bold as you like.
-Here is a batch we made with red gel food coloring.
-The colors really pop:
+Below is a batch I made with red gel food coloring.
+The colors really pop!

 Ingredients